CielSachen/CielSachen/README.md

 ![University and Batch](https://img.shields.io/badge/DLSU-ID124-046A38)
 ![College and Degree Program](https://img.shields.io/badge/CCS-BSCS--NIS-046A38)

-A lazy university student attempting to become a **"good"** programmer in the _near_ future.
-Mostly familiar with the frontend, but has _some_ experience with backend as well.
+A lazy university student attempting to become a **"good"** programmer.
+Most, if not all, of my experience is with frontend environments, with my primary language being JavaScript/TypeScript.

-- Studying for a bachelors in Computer Science, majoring in Network and Information Security.
+- Studying for a bachelor's degree in Computer Science/Engineering.
-- Trying to learn more about the Rust programming language.
+- Trying to learn the Rust programming language.

 ---